MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 > To use that feature you need to have answered **Processed in JavaScript by user** when executing `react-native link` for the Crash service configuration.
 >
 > This feature is thus dependent on [Processing crashes in JavaScript](#process).

+> [!NOTE]
+> If `Crashes.setListener` is called more than once, the last one wins--it overrides listeners previously set by `Crashes.setListener`.

 ### Add attachments to a crash report